Raymond Moriyama: Honours

 In 1985, Moriyama was made an Officer of the Order of Canada (OC) and promoted to Companion of the same order (CC) in 2008.
 He was also inducted into the Order of Ontario in 1992.

 In 1997, he received the RAIC Gold Medal, Canadian Architecture's highest honour.

 In 2003, Moriyama was made a member of the Order of the Rising Sun, 4th class, a Japanese award given in recognition for his services to Japanese culture in Canada.

 In 2007, he was honoured with a postage stamp by Canada Post featuring his design for the Ontario Science Centre.

 In 2009, Moriyama was one of nine laureates to receive a Governor General's Award in Visual and Media Arts.

 In 2010, he won the Sakura Award, for his impact and dedication in the promotion of Japanese culture worldwide.

 In 2012, Moriyama received a Queen Elizabeth II Diamond Jubilee Medal.
 He also created a $200,000 endowment with the Royal Architectural Institute of Canada called the Moriyama RAIC International Prize.

 In June 2013, Moriyama received an honorary doctorate from the University of Calgary.

 Notable projects

 Ontario Science Centre in Toronto, Ontario.

 Ontario Science Centre, Toronto

 The Ontario Science Centre was Moriyama's first large-scale project as an independent architect.
 Until its closure in June 2024 it functioned as a place for visitors to experiment hands-on with installations.
 He had it built in 1969, incorporating Confuciuan philosophies into the design, building on the ideas of tactile and experiential learning.

-The glass facade of the front entrance has a large, exposed steel cable structure.
-This immediately involves visitors experiencing the engineering and science behind architecture, an example of experiential learning in itself.
-The interior lends itself to flexibility, with large open spaces fit for various installations, exhibits, and large crowds.
+The glass facade of the front entrance had a large, exposed steel cable structure.
+This immediately involved visitors experiencing the engineering and science behind architecture, an example of experiential learning in itself.
+The interior leant itself to flexibility, with large open spaces fit for various installations, exhibits, and large crowds.

 The Canadian Embassy in Akasaka, Tokyo, Japan.